 The Montessori Method

-Sheila started the Marlin Montessori Group of Schools in 1966.
+Sheila (our former Principal) started the Marlin Montessori Group of Schools in 1966.
 St Andrew’s was established in 1991 at The Royal Caledonian School site and moved into High Elms Manor (formerly Garston Manor) in 1997 to become High Elms Manor School.